kumars38/save-the-date/README.md

 The folders and files for this project are as follows:

-Doc - Documentation for the project
+Doc - Documentation for the project, src - Implementation

-Code - Implementation
+## Instructions
+Setup:
+Install node, npm, tabula-py, pandas, re, and flask libraries.

+Frontend (React):
+- Execute `npm install` followed by `npm run start` in the command line, while in the `src` directory.

+Backend (Flask/python):
+- Execute `flask run` in the command line, while in the `src/backend/src` directory.

+Finally, view the Notion page by entering `localhost:3000` in any web browser.